gobit0dic/lockdatabase/README.md

 With this approach, I can change the API layer or data layer in future without having to change the business logic.

 ### Known flats of the data structure
-- I decided to use local json files instead of e.g. a h2 database.
-I do this to train e.g. I/O of files, as well as parsing.
+- I decided to use flat files (json) instead of e.g. a h2 database
-- Because of not using h2, I have to generate the links in the payload by myself
+- That's not a scalable approach but the business rules should be agnostic to database or GUI
-- I could read the json, load it into h2 database and then use this in further logic
+- Because of not using h2, I have to generate the hypertext by myself

 ### User Story
 The idea is to build a simple app to create and read records which represents locks.